 The Conservatory & Interpretive Center

 The Conservatory, along with the cacti & succulent collection, is closed to the public as we expand our new space.
-Opening later 2022 or early 2023.
+Opening December 9, 2023, for Santa at the garden

 This impressive building is directly across from the tastefully landscaped Sunken Garden and houses a restaurant, gift shop, horticulture library and most importantly, The Conservatory.